5.1 Introduction to Linear Regression

 Prediction (Predicted value)

-If the least square regression model is given by \(\hat{y} = b_0 + b_1x\), then for a given \(x\), the predicted value is \(\hat{y} = b_0 + b_1x\) – plug in the value of \(x\).
+If the least-squares regression line is given by \(\hat{y} = b_0 + b_1x\), then for a particular value of x, the predicted value is simply \(\hat{y} = b_0 + b_1x\).

-The y-intercept \(b_0\) is the predicted value of \(y\) when \(x = 0\).
+- The intercept b_0 represents the predicted value of \(y\) when \(x = 0\).

 Residual